 Store this recipe for curry powder in an airtight jar out of direct sunlight.
 Use within 3 months before making more.

-Ingredient Note: When making your curry seasoning and other mixes, I recommend using whole spices where you can.
-However, if you don't have them all available, just substitute pre-ground powders.
-If you do substitute, reduce the amounts you use by half.
-For example, 2 tablespoons of whole cumin seeds would equal 1 tablespoon of ground cumin.
+Ingredient Note: When making your curry blends, I recommend using whole ingredients where you can.
+However, if you don't have them all available, just substitute with pre-ground powders.
+If you do, reduce the amounts you use by half.
+For example, 2 tablespoons of cumin seeds would equal 1 tablespoon of pre-ground cumin.
 Reduce any others you don't have by half as well and stir in with the other powders when making.

 There are a few good reasons for making your own blends...